bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 Rails.application.config.active_job.custom_serializers << MoneySerializer
 ```

-and Active Job itself is not reloaded when there's a reload, only application and engines code in the autoload paths is.
+Active Job itself is not reloaded during a reload, only application and engines code in the autoload paths is reloaded.

 Making `MoneySerializer` reloadable would be confusing, because reloading an edited version would have no effect on that class object stored in Active Job.

-Indeed, if `MoneySerializer` was reloadable, starting with Rails 7 such initializer would raise a `NameError`.
+If `MoneySerializer` was reloadable, starting with Rails 7 such initializer would raise a `NameError`.

 Another use case is when engines decorate framework classes: